dolthub/dolt-integrations/dolt_integrations/metaflow/examples/hospital_bounty/blog_post.md

 ---

 ## Background
 This post details how to use Metaflow with Dolt.
 [Metaflow](https://metaflow.org/) is a workflow manager that offers data scientists the ability to define local experiments and scale those experiments to production jobs from a single API.
 [Dolt](https://docs.dolthub.com/) is a version controlled relational database.
 It provides a familiar SQL interface along with Git-like version control features.
-Each commit corresponds to a complete state of the database at the time the commit was created.
+Each commit corresponds to the state of the database at the time the commit was created.
 Both Dolt and Metaflow are open source.

-To illustrate the power of integrating Metaflow and Dolt, we use an example Metaflow pipeline to produce a Pandas DataFrame stored in a Dolt database for use by application layer services.
-The goal is for application layer code to read from datasets that are versioned and reproducible to create a more healthy boundary between data science production services using Dolt's version control features:
+To illustrate the power of integrating Metaflow and Dolt, we use an example Metaflow pipeline to derive results data from an input dataset.
+We read the input data into a Pandas DataFrame and convert that DataFrame to permanent storage in Dolt for use with application layer services with an intermediate step.
+Dolt SQL Server can be used to serve this versioned and reproducible data over MySQL connectors:

 ![Data Architecture](dolt-metaflow-integration-data-architecture.png)

-This blog post will breakdown how to use Dolt to augment Metaflow based pipelines with full reproducibility, lineage, and back-testing capabilities for tabular data read from and written to Dolt.
+This blog post will breakdown how to use Dolt to augment Metaflow based pipelines with full reproducibility, lineage, and back-testing capabilities for tabular data.
 Dolt allows users to see where their data came from, what it looked like at every transformation, and to feed historical versions of it into subsequent flow runs.

 ## Example Pipeline
 Our pipeline consists of two flows.
 One flow consumes the results written by the other.
 The first flow computes the state level median price for a hospital procedure.
 The second flow computes the variance of the price for a procedure across states.
+For input data we chose a new public [dataset](https://www.dolthub.com/repositories/dolthub/hospital-price-transparency) of 1400 US hospital prices created using DoltHub [data bounties](https://www.dolthub.com/bounties).
+Our pipeline will look something like this:

 ![image here](dolt-metaflow-pipeline.png)

 We will use the end result to illustrate how integrating Dolt and Metaflow provides Metaflow users with the ability to traverse versions of their final data, as well as traceback through the pipeline to examine various stages.
 Users can do this via the Metaflow API and Dolt integration in a familiar environment like a console or a notebook.

 ## How it Works
 Our design goal with this integration was to give the Metaflow user additional capabilities directly from Metaflow.
-We wanted to minimize the additional API surface area required.
+We wanted to minimize additional API surface area.

 Workflows in Metaflow are called "flows."
 Each flow stores metadata about flow execution, referred to as a "run."
-Each time a run interacts with Dolt it captures a small amount of metadata that makes that interaction reproducible.
-Since Dolt database root hashes are unique, this creates a mapping (roughly) between Metaflow runs and Dolt commits that can be exploited to provide users with powerful lineage and reproducibility features.
+Each time a run interacts with Dolt, we capture a small amount of metadata to make that interaction reproducible.
+We create a mapping between Metaflow runs and Dolt commits to provide users with powerful lineage and reproducibility features.

-At the level of the Flow, the integration looks like this, with the runs of a flow reading from and writing Pandas DataFrame objects to and from Dolt:
+Runs of a flow read and write Pandas DataFrame objects to Dolt:

 ![Flow level view](dolt-metaflow-integration-flow-level.png)

-Drilling into one of the runs, the individual steps can create separate commits that snapshot the state of the database they create:
+Individual steps of a run can create separate commits that snapshot the state of the database following a write:

 ![Run level view](dolt-metaflow-integration-run-level.png)